 As mentioned before, our water is derived from 7 drilled wells.
 The source water assessment has rated these wells as having a high susceptibility to microbials and nitrates, and a medium to high susceptibility to industrial solvents, and other industrial contaminants.
 These ratings are due primarily to the close proximity of a permitted discharge facility (industrial/commercial facilities that discharge wastewater into the environment and are regulated by the state and/or federal government.)
 In addition, the wells draw from fractured bedrock and the overlying soils do not provide adequate protection from potential contamination.
 Please note that, while the source water assessment rates our well as being susceptible to microbials, our water is disinfected to ensure that that the finished water delivered into your home meets the New York State drinking water standards for microbial contamination.

-A copy of this assessment, including a map of the assessment area, can be obtained by contacting us, as noted below:
+A copy of this assessment, including a map of the assessment area, is posted on the Town of Woodstock Water Department webpage, address below: